ipfs-inactive/website/content/docs/api.md

   - `arg` [file]: Data to be stored as a DAG object.
 Required: **yes**.
   - `inputenc` [string]: Encoding type of input data.
 One of: {"protobuf", "json"}.
 Default: "json".
 Required: no.
   - `datafieldenc` [string]: Encoding type of the data field, either "text" or "base64".
 Default: "text".
 Required: no.
+  - `pin` [bool]: Pin this object when adding.
+Default: "false".
+Required: no.

 #### Request Body